Eat Healthy During Pregnancy: Quick Tips

 - Raw (uncooked) or rare (undercooked) fish or shellfish, like sushi or raw oysters

 - Raw or rare meats, poultry, or eggs

-- Lunch or deli meats, smoked seafood, and hot dogs – unless they are heated until steaming hot (165 °F, or degrees Fahrenheit)
+- Lunch or deli meats, smoked seafood, and hot dogs — unless they’re heated until steaming hot (165 °F, or degrees Fahrenheit)

-- Prepared salads like ham salad, chicken salad, or seafood salad
+- Prepared meat or seafood salads like ham salad, chicken salad, or tuna salad

 - Raw sprouts, including alfalfa, clover, radish, and mung bean sprouts

 - Drink plain water instead of sugary drinks like soda, fruit drinks, sweetened waters, and energy or sports drinks.
 Try adding fruit or herbs to your water for a fresh flavor.

 - Ask your doctor if caffeine is safe for you.
 Or try decaf coffee and tea — and skip the sweeteners and cream.

 No amount of alcohol is safe during pregnancy or while trying to get pregnant.
 All types of alcohol can be harmful for your baby, including wine and beer.
 Learn more about alcohol use and pregnancy.